eliashaeussler/phpunit-attributes/docs/attributes/forbids-package.md

-# [`#[RequiresPackage]`](../../src/Attribute/RequiresPackage.php)
+# [`#[ForbidsPackage]`](../../src/Attribute/ForbidsPackage.php)

 _Scope: Class & Method level_

-This attribute can be used to define specific package requirements for single tests as well as complete test classes.
-A required package is expected to be installed via Composer.
+This attribute can be used to define packages which should *not* be installed via Composer in the current environment.
+It can be specified for single tests as well as complete test classes.
 You can optionally define a version constraint and a custom message.

 > [!IMPORTANT]
 > The attribute determines installed Composer packages from the build-time